nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Value proposition

-StonksXD a global financial tracking journal, capable of both budgeting and analysis to serve financial needs while traveling.
+Stonks XD a global financial tracking journal, capable of both budgeting and analysis to serve financial needs while traveling.
 It is highly operable and intuitive command line program that is simple to use and is optimized for anyone on the go.
 Using a minimalistic command format, we aim to empower